 - Problems with coordination and thinking

 The treatment for any of these symptoms varies on the diagnosis.
-The physicians and audiologist at the Shea Ear Clinic and Shea Hearing Aid Center have the experience and expertise to help you understand and manage your vestibular disorders.
+The physicians and audiologists at the Shea Clinic Ear Nose & Throat and Shea Hearing Aid Center have the experience and expertise to help you understand and manage your vestibular disorders.
 We welcome the chance to help make living life less topsy turvy!